Low-scaling \textit{GW} calculations of quasi-particle energies for extended systems within the numerical atomic orbital framework: Implementation

 \subsection{Treatment of $\Gamma$-point singularity of the Coulomb matrix}

-The bare Coulomb matrix $V_{\mu\nu}(\bq)$ has diverging elements as $\bq\to 0$ due to the long-range nature of the electrostatic interaction, and careful treatment of the $\Gamma$ point singularity is required when dealing with periodic systems.
-Specifically, within the localized orbital framework, the lattice sum of Eq.~\eqref{eq:v-mn-q} to compute $V_{\mu\nu}(\bq)$ diverges for $l(\mu) + l(\nu) \leq 1$ and converges only conditionally when $l(\mu) + l(\nu) = 2$, where $l(\mu)$ is the angular momentum number associated with the ABF $P_{\mu}$.
-When computing the (symmetrized) dielectric matrix in Eq.~\eqref{eq:symeps} for three-dimensional systems, the divergence scales as $\mathcal{O}(\abs{\bq}^{-2})$ and is canceled by the $\abs{\bq}^2$ term in the response function $\chi(\bq\to0)$.
-This cancellation formally ensures that the dielectric matrix is non-singular, but the numerical precision may be compromised if the divergence and conditional convergence at $\bq=0$ are not effectively handled.
-A minimalist approach is to exclude the $\Gamma$ point completely from the BZ sampling, which circumvents the necessity of special treatment for singular matrices.
+The bare Coulomb matrix $V_{\mu\nu}(\bq)$ [Eq.~\eqref{eq:v-mn-q}] has diverging elements as $\bq\to 0$ due to the long-range nature of the electrostatic interaction, and careful treatment of the $\Gamma$ point singularity is required when dealing with periodic systems. \JCTC{ More explicitly, in three-dimensional systems, the leading term of the general lattice sum for \(V_{\mu\nu}(\bq)\) scales as \(|\bq|^{L-2}\) (see, e.g., the second term of Eq.~(44) in Ref.~\citenum{NijboerB57}), where \(L=l(\mu)+l(\nu)\) and \(l(\mu)\) is the angular momentum associated with the ABF \(P_{\mu}\).
+This asymptotic behavior was also discussed for localized muffin-tin basis functions in the LAPW framework in Ref.~\citenum{FriedrichC09}.
+A more comprehensive discussion on the convergence of the lattice sum is provided in Ref.~\citenum{StolarczykLZ82} and Appendix D of Ref.~\citenum{PasquierR25}.
+Consequently, the Coulomb matrix in the ABF representation contains divergent elements when \(L<2\), i.e., when both orbitals are \(s\)-type (\(|\bq|^{-2}\)) or when one orbital is \(s\)-type and the other is \(p\)-type (\(|\bq|^{-1}\)).
+Although this singularity is canceled by the \(|\bq|^2\) behavior of the response function \(\chi(\bq\to0)\) when forming the symmetrized dielectric matrix in Eq.~\eqref{eq:symeps}, so that the dielectric matrix is formally non-singular, numerical precision may still be compromised if the \(\bq=0\) singularity is not handled properly. } A minimalist approach is to exclude the $\Gamma$ point completely from the BZ sampling, which circumvents the necessity of special treatment for singular matrices.
 However, this results in a slow $\mathcal{O}(\Nk^{-1/3})$ convergence in the self-energy as the number of k-points $\Nk$ increases, and brings considerable finite-size errors when a moderate $\bk$-point mesh of correlation calculations, e.g., $8\times8\times8$ for three-dimensional bulk systems, is used.